daboynb/vanced_apk_standalone/README.md

 Since it got discontinued and the manager will stop work when the mirrors will be down I've made standalone apks of the non-root version.

+# How to use

+1) Download the correct version for your phone architecture

+2) Download microg

+3) Install first microg then vanced

+Enjoy :)

 # How I've made them

 1) I've installed with the manager the non-root version.